 We’ll answer all that and more in this article.

 Leather bands are classic.
 But do you know why they’re classic?
 It’s because leather is always in fashion.
-Merriam Webster describes the noun classic as “judged over a period of time to be of the highest quality and outstanding of its kind.”
+The word classic is almost synonymous with leather watch bands (or anything leather, for that matter).

 Leather Apple Watch Bands are durable in more ways than one.
 First, even if they don’t look as strong as metal, they’re much more elastic and resilient to impact.
 Second, as fashion changes, leather stays.
 Unlike many metal bands that fade with time, good quality leather bands can be passed through generations.
 Grandpa’s watch, anyone?